 Pete’s Top 10:

-Dorman Football record by year (Courtesy of SC Football History & MaxPreps
+Dorman Football record since 1990 (Courtesy of SC Football History & MaxPreps